 Platforms: There are a number of automated talent platforms or job sites where you can post about the role you want to fill or project you need support on.
 You can then work through direct applications or a ready-made shortlist provided to you.

-Agencies: You can partner with trusted agencies that have a network of freelancers that are screened in-depth and immediately available for work.
-They partner closely with freelancers and their clients so they can act quickly to provide the right solution.
+Agencies: You can partner with trusted agencies, like Freshminds.
+We operate a network of freelancers that are screened in-depth and immediately available for work.
+Agencies partner closely with freelancers and their clients so they can act quickly to provide the right solution.
 The closer you work together, the better they will get to know your business and freelance needs to provide consistency for your projects.

 Manage in-house: Hire a Resourcer or Operations Manager in-house to build and manage your own small network of freelancers that you can tap into as required.
 If you need support immediately, you can also have them manage the relationship with agencies.

-So, if you’re looking to build resilience into your business in order to adapt and respond to a changing market and are considering freelancers to do this, then get in touch with Freshminds to discuss the ways you can embed this flexibility into your operating model.
+So, if you’re looking to build resilience into your business in order to adapt and respond to a changing market, then get in touch with Freshminds to discuss the ways you can embed this flexibility into your operating model.